 - Tolerance: For some people, tolerance to Vicodin may prompt them to take more frequent doses or in a higher dosage.

-- Withdrawals: For some people, withdrawals occur when they try to taper off or stop taking Vicodin all together.
+- Withdrawals: For some people, withdrawals occur when they try to taper off or stop taking Vicodin altogether.
 Withdrawal symptoms range from mild to unpleasant to severe.

-- Fear of Withdrawals: Some people continue taking Vicodin from fear of experiencing severe withdrawal symptoms.
+- Fear of Withdrawals: Some people continue taking Vicodin for fear of experiencing severe withdrawal symptoms.
 This may lead to a higher risk of addiction and dependence.

 - Mixing opioids: In certain circumstances, some people use other opioids in addition to Vicodin.
 This may increase health risks and can lead to complications and or overdose.